grafana/agent/docs/sources/operator/getting-started.md

 go run ./cmd/agent-operator
 ```

-## Conclusion
+## Deploy the Grafana Agent Operator resources

-With Agent Operator up and running, you can move on to setting up a `GrafanaAgent` custom resource.
-This will discover `MetricsInstance` and `LogsInstance` custom resources and endow them with Pod attributes (like requests and limits) defined in the `GrafanaAgent` spec.
-To learn how to do this, please see [Custom Resource Quickstart]({{< relref "./custom-resource-quickstart.md" >}}).
+Agent Operator is now up and running.
+Next, you need to install a Grafana Agent for Agent Operator to run for you.
+To do so, follow the instructions in the [Deploy the Grafana Agent Operator resources]({{< relref "./deploy-agent-operator-resources.md" >}}) topic.